stephband/midi-throttle/README.md

-# midi-graph
+# midi-throttle

-A live graph of MIDI events for the browser.
+A MIDI node that throttles incoming events to the browser frame rate.

 <!--## Installation